Charlotte Flair: Divas Champion (2015–2016)

 In November, Charlotte began displaying villainous traits after defeating her friend Becky Lynch by feigning a leg injury, followed by a distraction provided by her father.
 Throughout December, the relationship between Charlotte and Lynch continued to strain, and after losing to her on the January 4, 2016, episode Raw, Charlotte attacked Lynch and solidified her villainous turn in the process for the first time since 2014 in NXT.
-Charlotte successfully retained the Divas Championship against Lynch with help from her father three days later on SmackDown, and at the Royal Rumble on January 24.
-In February, after she lost to her in a non–title match, Brie Bella received a title match at Fastlane on February 21, where Charlotte once again successfully retained her title.
+Charlotte retained the Divas Championship against Lynch with help from her father three days later on SmackDown, and at the Royal Rumble on January 24.
+In February, after she lost to her in a non–title match, Brie Bella received a title match at Fastlane on February 21, where Charlotte once again retained her title.
 A few weeks later, on March 12 at Roadblock, Charlotte retained the title against Natalya.
 Also in March, Charlotte caused a number one contender's match between Lynch and Banks to end in a no contest after she attacked both contenders.
 As a result, a triple threat match between Charlotte, Banks and Lynch for the Divas Championship was scheduled for WrestleMania 32.
 At the event on April 3, a new WWE Women's Championship replaced the Divas Championship and Charlotte defeated Banks and Lynch to become the inaugural champion.